MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/landing-zone-accelerator.md

 - **Reference implementation** accompanies the architecture and demonstrates the best practices.
 It provides infrastructure as code (IaC) templates for a sample Spring app.

-For more information, see [Azure Spring Apps reference implementation](https://github.com/Azure/springapps-landing-zone-accelerator).
+For more information, see [Azure Spring Apps Landing Zone Accelerator](https://github.com/Azure/azure-spring-apps-landing-zone-accelerator).

-For information about the previous Azure Spring Apps reference architecture, see the [archived article](/previous-versions/azure/spring-apps/reference-architecture).
+The landing zone accelerator is the next evolution of the reference architecture.
+However, if you need to refer to the previous reference architecture, see the [archived article](/previous-versions/azure/spring-apps/reference-architecture).

 ## Integration with platform landing zones